Using Your Tuition Benefit

 Once you’re ready to apply for the tuition benefit, visit the Online Tuition Management System.
 Go to “Tuition Benefits for Myself ” on the left-hand side of the page, click on “Request Payment” and choose the semester for which you’re requesting payment.

-To verify you successfully submitted a request, click again on the left-hand menu “Tuition benefits for myself” and you should see that term now appear in your Benefits History box.
+To verify that you have successfully submitted a request, click again on the left-hand menu “Tuition benefits for myself” and you should see that term now appear in your Benefits History box.
 It will be listed as “NA” until our system connects to your student account to pull in your enrollment and charge information, usually overnight.
 To view the status of your request, return to the online tuition benefit system, usually the next day from your request, and click on “Tuition Benefits for Myself”, then “View Details” in your Benefits History box for the term.
 If your educational program has posted the charges to your student account, you’ll see the current term’s calculated benefit.
 If the charges aren’t posted yet, your request will be listed as pending until the tuition system detects the charges.
-If your account is in an “awaiting review” status, this means our office will be reviewing your charges on our next scheduled payment/adjustment date (listed on the welcome page of our system) to calculate the correct amount.
+If your account is in an “awaiting review” status, this means our office will be reviewing your charges on the upcoming Monday or Wednesday (whichever comes first) to calculate the correct amount.
 If you need your account reviewed prior to an adjustment date, you can email our office.

 You can apply for the tuition benefit as soon as we open the online tuition system to requests for a given term; we list our open and close dates in Policy 406.5.
 To avoid late payment fees, the latest you should request payment of the benefit is upon receipt of your first term bill from Student Financial Services, which should arrive by email asking you to log into their PennPay system.
 As a student, it's your responsibility to ensure you receive your bills from Student Financial Services and apply for the tuition benefit in a timely manner so a payment can be made before your billing deadline.
 The date you receive a bill is based upon Student Financial Services’ billing cycles, which is driven by when you register and when your academic program posts the charges to your student account.

-On the welcome page of the online tuition system, you’ll see the next date the Tuition Benefit Office will make a payment to student accounts.
-Generally two business days after this date, you can go into your student billing account to verify your payment and review any remaining balance (using their “new activity” options; remember the official billing statements are a snapshot of a period of time and don’t update until the next statement).
+Generally two business days after your tuition benefit is approved, you can go into your student billing account to verify your payment and review any remaining balance (using their “view activity" options; remember the official billing statements are a snapshot of a period of time and don’t update until the next statement).
 Alternatively, you can subtract your pending tuition benefit payment (as shown in the online tuition system by going to “Tuition benefits for myself” and then clicking “View details” for the term in your Benefits History box) from your total bill to determine if you have any balance to cover.
 This will allow you to make a payment even before the tuition benefit payment has been made.
 You should check every billing statement you receive in case you have fees we do not cover or tax liability.

 You are bound by your educational program’s academic policies, even if you’re enrolled on a non-degree or non-matriculated basis.
 If you decide to drop a course, you must do so during your educational program’s official “Course Selection” period (usually ending about two weeks into a semester).
 Dropping or withdrawing from a course after this deadline means you will incur substantial financial penalties that are your responsibility.
 The tuition benefit payment will be removed at the end of the semester for any courses that are dropped or from which you withdraw.
 Make sure you’re aware of your educational program’s academic calendar to ensure you don’t incur financial penalties for dropping or withdrawing from a course.